 Is Duolingo Plus Worth It?

-My answer to this is ‘yes’… for those who enjoy the platform, I think the Duolingo Plus subscription can be worth investing in.
+Yes… the Duolingo Plus subscription is worth investing in, for those who enjoy the platform.
 For a start, we tend to value that which we pay for.
-So from a pure motivation standpoint, you may easily find that by forking out for a subscription you are more likely to use the app.
+So from a pure motivation standpoint, by paying for a subscription you are more likely to use the app.
 That certainly seems to be Duolingo’s observation too, noting that users who pay are more than 4 times as likely to finish their course (at least in the case of the French tree).
 The more you use the app, the more language you will learn.

 It also is incredibly useful to have the offline access, especially if you live in an area that doesn’t have fantastic internet accessibility.